amandabacon/Dome_Auto/README.md

 -Flask html page that asks for a user input (azimuth) and moves the dome to the point using the IR beam break sensor notch count.

 # How to Run Flask for Auto-Dome:
--In terminal, ssh'd into the pi type:
+-In terminal, ssh'd into the pi, type:
 ```
     export FLASK_APP=auto_dome.py
 ```